alexandre-roux/concert-hall-backend/README.md

         "name": "Crazy Frog",
         "date": "2020-02-01",
     }
-    Add a new event.

     Get all events
     GET /events
-    Retrieve a list of all events.

     Get events by date
     GET /events/availabilities?date=
-    Retrieve a list of all events at a specific date.

     Get event by ID
     GET /events?id=
-    Retrieve details of a specific event by ID.

     Update Event
     PUT /events/edit?id=